frodenaesje/python_book/README.md

 - `tb_sc/` — source code examples from the book
 - `tb_qa_en/` — English review questions and answers
-- `tb_sol/` — solutions to even-numbered exercises
+- `tb_ex/` — exercise text, start code and solutions to even-numbered exercises

 ## For Instructors